 Q5.
 Is MacBook Air gold or rose gold?

-If you choose MacBook Air, there is the color Gold, but it is a standard gold and does not rise gold.
+If you choose MacBook Air, there is the color Gold, but it is standard gold and does not rise gold.
 Alternatively, buyers can take the MacBook Air in Space, Gray, or Silver.

 MacBook pro-space Gray vs. Silver, which is better?
 The color choice of your MacBook depends on the users’ reference.
 If you want to hide minor scrapes and scratches, you should go for Silver.
 If you want to cover more scuffs, you should go for Space Gray.